Ashleigh and Pudsey

-Ashleigh and Pudsey was a British dog trick act, comprising trainer Ashleigh Jade Butler (born 7 February 1995) and Pudsey (28 December 2005 – 20 July 2017), a male Border Collie, Bichon Frise, and Chinese Crested powderpuff cross.
+Ashleigh and Pudsey was a musical canine freestyle act, comprising trainer Ashleigh Jade Butler (born 7 February 1995) and Pudsey (28 December 2005 – 20 July 2017), a male Border Collie, Bichon Frise, and Chinese Crested powderpuff cross.
 They achieved prominence as contestants in the sixth series of the television talent show Britain's Got Talent, which they won on 12 May 2012, becoming the first dog trick act to win the competition.

 On 21 July 2017, Butler announced that Pudsey had died.
 Following his death, Butler said that her other trained dog, Sully, would take over future events but would "never become Pudsey”.

 Career

 Britain's Got Talent

 Ashleigh and Pudsey were part of the sixth series of Britain's Got Talent.
 Their audition was held in Cardiff and aired on 7 April 2012.
 They danced to "Meet the Flintstones" by The B-52's.
 Although in 2012, four judges were introduced on the panel, on the day of recording Amanda Holden was not able to attend, therefore they performed to the remaining three.
 With a standing ovation from the audience and all three judges, they were put through to the next round.
 Simon Cowell said "Pudsey is one of the best dancing dogs I've ever seen".

 They participated in the first semi-final on 6 May 2012, performing to "Peppy and George" from The Artist.
 They were later voted through to the final by the public.